sitongzhen/MPST/README.md

 # The first step:
    Generating triggers using Trigger-Learning

    We learn the trigger based on the trained model (AGW).
-You can directly re-run tools/main.py from https://github.com/mangye16/ReID-Survey (Refer to its running Settings).
+You can directly re-run tools/main.py from https://github.com/mangye16/ReID-Survey (Refer to its running Settings) to obtain the trained model.

    Reloading the trained model, and then running tools/main.py to generate the trigger.